mach-composer/mach-composer-cli/docs/src/howto/ci/devops_old.md

 # Deploy using Azure DevOps pipelines

-This section will describe how to setup your CI/CD pipeline using DevOps including some examples.
+This section will describe how to set up your CI/CD pipeline using DevOps including some examples.

 !!! warning "Azure DevOps documentation is no longer maintained"

     While it is perfectly possible to implement MACH composer in an Azure DevOps pipeline, we will not be updating its documentation anymore, as Azure DevOps seems to be on its way out.
 We will be focusing on GitHub Actions instead.

-    For a current implementation of a GitHub CI/CD flow, please see the [Github CI/CD documentation of MACH composer](./github.md).
+    For a current implementation of a GitHub CI/CD flow, please see the [GitHub CI/CD documentation of MACH composer](./github.md).

 ## MACH stack deployment

-How to set up the deployment process fro your MACH configuration.
+How to set up the deployment process for your MACH configuration.

 ### Providing credentials